PC-Admin/perthserverplus.com/content/post/raid-vs-moosefs/index.md

 Data redundancy is another critical factor to consider when choosing a storage system.
 RAID uses error correction code algorithms with up to 9 parity sums to ensure data redundancy.
 However, this approach can be inefficient as it saves less RAW space compared to an ordinary data duplication approach.
 In contrast, MooseFS ensures data redundancy by using distributed data replication across multiple storage nodes.
 This means that if one node fails, data can be retrieved from other nodes, eliminating the risk of data loss.

 ![MooseFS](https://perthserverplus.com/images/moosefs-cluster.png)

+MooseFS can combine many different types of hardware into one storage cluster.

 ### Global Trash